ukangur/ViralSat2k18/README.md

 -----

 After you have installed instagram scraper, you can get to scraping.
-I made a simple command line converter, which is located in the NASA
+I made a simple command line converter, which is located in the NASA SPACE APP folder backend.
+We also have a WIP: frontend to demo our app at the pitch

 License
 -------